 - 8.5 The proposals set out above will allow these important areas of work to be developed by Members with dedicated support from Officers.
-It is proposed that each group will operate within a similar framework in terms of meeting frequency and timescale to ensure that proposals can be considered at an additional Joint meeting of the Panel and DM Committee to be held on 19 November 2020. - 8.6 Member's views on the Action Plan and the proposal to investigate and develop the key areas are welcomed.
+It is proposed that each Group will operate within a similar framework in terms of meeting frequency and timescale to ensure that proposals can be considered at the Overview and Scrutiny Committee meeting to be held on 10 November 2020. - 8.6 Member's views on the Action Plan and the proposal to investigate and develop the key areas are welcomed before their onward consideration by the Hub Committee at its meeting to be held on 15 September 2020.

-Links to the Amended Budget and Medium Term Financial Strategy (MTFS)
+9. Links to the Amended Budget and Medium Term Financial Strategy (MTFS)